rosado-io/docs/deploy-on-your-cloud/overview/env.md

 This sets the maximum number of apps user owned.
 When the value is `-1`, owned apps limit is disabled.
 The default is `-1`.

+### STATIC\_ASSET\_SERVING\_ENABLED

+This sets whether the bundled static asset should be served.
+Default is `true`.
+You should never modify it.

+### STATIC\_ASSET\_DIR

+This sets the filepath of the directory containing the bundled static asset.
+The default value of the provided Docker image does the right thing so you should never need to set it.

 ### DATABASE\_URL

 This sets the URL of backend database.